dotnet/machinelearning/README.md

 ## ML.NET videos playlist at YouTube

-There is a list of short videos each one focusing on a particular single topic of ML.NET at the [ML.NET videos playlist](https://aka.ms/mlnetyoutube) in YouTube.
+The [ML.NET videos playlist](https://aka.ms/mlnetyoutube) on YouTube contains several short videos.
+Each video focuses on a particular topic of ML.NET.

 ## Operating systems and processor architectures supported by ML.NET